ltfschoen/flappytips/README.md

 * Create an account at "Add Account" from Polkadot.js Apps at https://polkadot.js.org/apps/#/accounts
 * Install the latest [Polkadot.js Browser Extension](https://github.com/polkadot-js/extension) and import that account
 * Go to https://flappytips.herokuapp.com
-* Allow Polkadot.js Browser Extension to use the FlappyTips 2 dapp
+* Authorize in the popup from Polkadot.js Browser Extension for FlappyTips 2 dapp to access the the addresses of your accounts by clicking "Yes, allow this application access"
 * Select an injected account from Polkadot.js Browser Extension to play a game with

 #### Start Game